gunash-portfolio/weather-app-react/README.md

 The `fetchWeatherData` function in the `api.js` file is responsible for making API requests to OpenWeatherMap to retrieve weather data.

 ## Technologies Used
-• React (Create React App)
+- React (Create React App),
-• HTML/CSS
+- HTML/CSS,
-• OpenWeatherMap API
+- OpenWeatherMap API,